AEFeinstein/Super-2024-Swadge-FW/README.md

 ## Documentation

-Full Doxygen documentation is [hosted online here](https://adam.feinste.in/Swadge-IDF-5.0/).
+Full documentation is [hosted online here](https://adam.feinste.in/Swadge-IDF-5.0/).
 This details all APIs and has examples for how to use them.
 It was written to be referenced when writing Swadge modes.
+It also contains sections on setup, contribution, and conduct (which are individually linked below).

+The [Configuring a Development Environment guide can be found here](/docs/SETUP.md).
+It will help you set up a development environment.

 The [Contribution Guide can be found here](/docs/CONTRIBUTING.md).
 It should be read before making a contribution.